 - Juice of 1/2 a lime

-- Start by lightly roasting the chickpea flour.
+- Start by lightly roasting the gram flour.
 Take care to roast it on a pan on low to medium heat and turn off the heat once you smell the nutty aroma of the chickpea flour.
 Do not overheat or burn the flour.

 - Make slashes in the chicken, to allow the marinade to penetrate deeper.
 Transfer to a mixing bowl.

-- Grill for 40 mins on 180 C turning it once midway.
+- Grill for 30 mins on 190 C turning it once midway.

-- At the 35 minute mark, turn up the heat to 200 C and grill for 5 minutes more.
+- At the 30 minute mark, turn up the heat to 200 C and grill for 5 minutes more.

 - Let the grilled chicken rest for around 5 minutes before serving.
 Before serving, add a sprinkly of lemon juice and chaat masala powder.